asaf-celikturk/hangman-project/README.md

 ####
 Prerequisites: Have Python downloaded.
 You can use any text editor.
 That's it!

-You only have to run milestone_5.py
+You only have to run milestone_5.py in the hangman-project directory.
 ```
-python milestone.py
+python milestone_5.py
 ```

 If you want to change the word selections for the game, add as many words as you'd like in the list in play_game() at the bottom.

+## Contributions

+####
+I'd like to express my deepest thanks for the support team at AiCore who have been nothing but helpful and understanding.